-- Class I The candidate shows excellent problem-solving skills and excellent knowledge of the material over a wide range of topics, and is able to use that knowledge innovatively and/or in unfamiliar contexts. - Class Ili The candidate shows good or very good problem-solving skills, and good or very good knowledge of much of the material over a wide range of topics. - Class Ilii The candidate shows basic problem-solving skills and adequate knowledge of most of the material. - Class III The candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
+- Class I The candidate shows excellent problem-solving skills and excellent knowledge of the material over a wide range of topics, and is able to use that knowledge innovatively and/or in unfamiliar contexts. - Class IIi The candidate shows good or very good problem-solving skills, and good or very good knowledge of much of the material over a wide range of topics. - Class Ilii The candidate shows basic problem-solving skills and adequate knowledge of most of the material. - Class III The candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
 Although there may be a few good answers, the majority of answers will contain errors in calculations and/or show incomplete understanding of the topics. - Pass The candidate shows some limited grasp of basic material over a restricted range of topics, but with large gaps in understanding.
-There need not be any good quality answers, but there will be indications of some competence. - FailThe candidate shows inadequate grasp of the basic material.
+There need not be any good quality answers, but there will be indications of some competence. - Fail The candidate shows inadequate grasp of the basic material.
 The work is likely to show major misunderstanding and confusion, and/or inaccurate calculations; the answers to most of the questions attempted are likely to be fragmentary.

-19.4 Examination Conventions
+19.4.
+Examination Conventions

 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.
-The Examination Conventions for 2017-18 can be found in Appendix Q. The Examination Conventions for 2018-19 will be based on these documents but may not be identical and will be published in Hilary Term.
+The Examination Conventions for 2021-22 can be found in Appendix O.